-Members of the community, other campus police and security agencies often ask the Department of Public Safety about its policies and regulations.
+Members of the community, other campus police and security agencies often ask the University Police Department about its policies and regulations.
 Policies which receive the most inquiries are as follows.

-Western Washington University Public Safety Department policy on admitting persons to secured areas:
+Western Washington University Police Department policy on admitting persons to secured areas:

 University Police will not admit anyone to a secured space (office, classroom, lab, residence hall room or apartment) unless authorized to do so by a person known to have proper authority and responsibility for the space.
 Usually this means the person to whom the space is assigned.
 It may include department heads and secretaries for space that is used generally by a department.
 Admission into private offices can only be authorized by the person assigned to the office.
 Lawful possession of a key to an interior space is sufficient to authorize admission into a building.